MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/xcode-ios.md

 # Build your Xcode app

-**VSTS | TFS 2018 | TFS 2017.2**
+**Azure Pipelines | TFS 2018 | TFS 2017.2**

 ::: moniker range="<= tfs-2018"
 [!INCLUDE [temp](../../_shared/concept-rename-note.md)]
 ::: moniker-end

-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build and package your Xcode app whenever your team pushes or checks in code.
+Azure Pipelines and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build and package your Xcode app whenever your team pushes or checks in code.
 In this quickstart you learn how to define your CI process.

 ## Prerequisites

 [!INCLUDE [include](../../_shared/ci-cd-prerequisites-vsts.md)]

-* While the simplest way to try this quickstart is to use a VSTS organization, you can also use a TFS server instead.
+* While the simplest way to try this quickstart is to use an Azure DevOps organization, you can also use a TFS server instead.

 * First, you will need a build agent configured on a Mac machine.
 You may use one of the following:

-  1. The **Hosted macOS** agent provided by VSTS, or
+  1. The **Hosted macOS** agent provided by Azure Pipelines, or
   1. Provide your own agent by opening the macOS Terminal app on your Mac and following these [setup instructions](../../agents/v2-osx.md).
-The agent will automatically register itself with VSTS / TFS when you start it for the first time.
+The agent will automatically register itself with Azure Pipelines / TFS when you start it for the first time.
 Your Mac also needs to have Node.js, Xcode, and [xcpretty](https://github.com/supermarin/xcpretty) (for testing) installed.

 ## Get the sample code